Deltares-research/HydroFlows/docs/api/events.rst

 Event
 -----
-Describes an event, including forcing data, and timne range of a simulation
+Describes an event, including forcing data, and time range of a simulation

 .. autosummary::
    :toctree: ../_generated